 Location matters.
 Pay attention to the location of the straight, red axis-aligned edge you draw relative to the thing you're planning to bend.
 It basically acts as the "axis of bendation" (again, not Chris' term) for the operation.
 If you want your bent object's center line to follow the bending path precisely, draw the straight edge right through the center of the original object.
 Take a look at the following images to see what I'm talking about:

-Note the different position of the red line relative to the original blue cone in each of the above three examples.
+Note the different positions of the red line relative to the original blue cone in each of the above three examples.
 Where you position the straight line has an effect on the result of your bending operation.

 The length of your straight line matters.
 I’m referring to the one you drew in Step 3, above.
 Its length affects how the thing you’re trying to bend stretches (or squishes) when you bend it.
 If you want it to stretch, make your straight line shorter than your curved one.
 If you want it to squish, reverse that.
 To keep things from stretching or squishing, make both lines about the same length.